 A highlight of the course is building relationships with your fellow students and the academic team.
 Students in the Masters of Disability and Inclusion come from a range of disciplines and backgrounds, ensuring your learning experience is vibrant and engaging.
-Our academic staff are leading nationally and internationally recognised researchers, making them great mentors, as well as teachers.
-On top of that, our partnerships with key organisations such as the NDIS, the Victorian Advocacy League for Individuals with Disability (VALID), Gen U in Geelong, Inclusion Melbourne, and other peak government and non-government disability organisations, means the door will be open to professional networks and exciting employment opportunities.
+Our academic staff are nationally and internationally recognised researchers, making them great mentors, as well as teachers.
+In addition, our partnerships with peak government and non-government organisations engaged in policy development, legislative reform, advocacy and service provision, means the door will be open to professional networks and exciting employment opportunities.
 A constant connection to people with lived experience of disability makes your study experience richer and more relevant.
 It also allows you to see the world through the eyes of a person with a disability, giving you a real and valuable perspective on inclusion.Read More

 To complete the Master of Disability and Inclusion students must complete 12 credit points comprising 6 core units (1 credit point each), 2 electives (1 credit point each), and a 4 credit point Major Project (comprising Major Project A – 2 credit points and Major Project B – 2 credit points) OR students who enter via the Graduate Certificate of Disability and Inclusion (or equivalent) will only need to complete the remaining 8 credit points.